kellyy8/WEB102-Projects/README.md

 Submitted by: **Kelly Yu**

-This web app: **contains 22 flashcards that match a kids' show's description to its name.**
+This web app: **contains 22 flashcards that match the descriptions of kids' shows to their names.**

 Time spent: **6** hours spent in total